Brixton tube station: Design

+Artwork

+As with all Victoria line stations, the platforms feature tiled murals in the seat recesses – the work at Brixton by Hans Unger is a pun on the station name, suggesting a "ton of bricks".
+Since 2018, Art on the Underground has used the header wall above the main staircase to the ticket hall for temporary murals, by artists such as Njideka Akunyili Crosby, Shanti Panchal and Joy Labinjo.
+Artists are asked to consider the diverse local community, and as well as reflect the various Brixton murals painted in the local area in the 1980s.

 Location

 The station is in Brixton Road and is about 100 m from Brixton railway station (on the London Victoria to Orpington line, operated by South Eastern).
 Although the route of the London Overground South London line also runs close to Brixton tube station, there is no station in Brixton on this route because it passes overhead on high railway arches.

-Services and connections
+Services

+Brixton station is the southern terminus of the Victoria line and the next station is Stockwell to the north.
 Train frequencies vary throughout the day, but generally every 3–5 minutes between 05:55 and 00:18.

+Connections

-London Bus routes 2, 3, 35, 37, 45, 59, 109, 118, 133, 159, 196, 250, 333, 355, 415, 432, P4 and P5, and night routes N2, N3, N35, N109 and N133 serve the station.
+London Bus routes 2, 3, 35, 37, 45, 59, 109, 133, 159, 196, 250, 333, 355, 415, 432, P4 and P5, and night routes N2, N3, N35, N109 and N133 serve the station.